Meet Our Board of Directors

 Niemiec frequently presents at conferences, conducts seminars and workshops on topics regarding administrative strategies and policies, adult learners, online and blended instruction.
 She serves on several university-wide committees and has leadership roles in various professional organizations.

-Marie Cini will be joining CAEL as its President and CEO on July 1, 2018.
+Marie Cini is President and CEO at the Council for Adult and Experiential Learning (CAEL).
 CAEL is a national nonprofit, part of the Strada Education Network, that works at all levels within the higher education, public and private sectors to make it easier for people to get the education and training they need.

 Prior to this role, Cini served as the Higher Education Lead for the modernization of Servicemembers’ Opportunity Colleges, helping to create education to career pathways for active-duty servicemembers.